 October 22-26, 2022

-Marija Kuna: First Place for the Post-Doctoral Platform Competition
+Marija Kuna took First Place for the 2021 SSR Post-doctoral Platform Competition

 ASCL2 reciprocally controls key trophoblast lineage decisions during hemochorial placenta development